 - then we all went to the same Docs, to propose actions we could do to make our life easier in these times.
-There was like 20 lines of propositions, all Google Docs cursors blinking everywhere. ~40 minutes
+There were like 20 lines of propositions, all Google Docs cursors blinking everywhere. ~40 minutes

-Still, we decided to choose the main topic that emerged: how can we get news from the company on next steps (of the lockdown).
+Still, we decided to choose the main topic that emerged: how can we get news from the company on the next steps (of the lockdown).

 Action: the double linking of each circles does a global short meeting each day to gather useful information of everyone and of the company, to broadcast if necessary to all teams (remember Background part, we follow Sociocracy’s principles).